secrectvn/k3s-ha/README.md

-# k3s-ha
-k3s-ha
-Script install K3S-HA
+# Public Script for Blog